| |

 To start with, the risk associated with the current

-surge in capital flows can be and is much greater than
+surge in capital flows can be and is much greater

-surge.
-Moreover, the surge is accompanied by the growing
+similar surge.
+Moreover, the surge is accompanied

-acquisition of assets in developing countries outside
+by the growing acquisition of assets in developing

-the stock market with objectives that are largely speculative,
+countries outside the stock market with objectives

-so that a sell-off, if it occurs, would be far more
+if it occurs, would be far more widespread.
+And the

-widespread.
-And the persistence of the herd instinct
+persistence of the herd instinct has meant that the

-has meant that the surge in fixed and portfolio investment
+surge in fixed and portfolio investment flows has

-is unbridled since it is accompanied by risk-mitigation
+since it is accompanied by risk-mitigation techniques

-makes it difficult for governments that have liberalised
+it difficult for governments that have liberalised

 financial regulation to control such flows.
 In sum,